kinode-dao/kinode-book/src/login.md

 Let's get onto the live network!

+This process will only become easier with time.
+For now, the Uqbar network posts identities to the Ethereum Sepolia testnet.

 ## Creating an Alchemy Account

 Below, Alchemy is used as an [Ethereum RPC endpoint](#acquiring-an-rpc-api-key) and to use a [faucet for Sepolia testnet ETH](#acquiring-sepolia-testnet-eth).
+The Ethereum RPC endpoint and Sepolia ETH are required to send and receive Ethereum transactions that back the Uqbar identity system.
 Before going any further, register an [Alchemy account](https://www.alchemy.com/).
 There is no cost and no need to register credit card information -- just an email registration.